JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

     [...]

 Here the :code:`Configuration` object can also be accessed directly through the public methods of the :code:`eckit::Configuration` object itself.
-This is demonstrated by the :code:`fullConfig.getString()` in Example 1 :ref:`above <config-cpp-seg1>`.
-This sets the duration :code:`winlen` equal to the value of **window length** as specified in the first line of the :ref:`YAML file <yaml-file>`.
+This is demonstrated by the :code:`fullConfig.getSubConfiguration()` in Example 1 :ref:`above <config-cpp-seg1>`.
+This is used to configure the time window object as specified in the :ref:`YAML file <yaml-file>`.
+The time window is configured by parameters such as **begin** and **length** which themselves are read in the code using accessor methods such as :code:`getString()`.

 The example 2 illustrates an important point, namely that new configuration objects are constructed through the derived (child) class of :code:`eckit::LocalConfiguration` rather than the base class of :code:`eckit::Configuration` (whose constructors are protected).
 The constructor shown in Example 2 :ref:`above <config-cpp-seg1>` takes two arguments.
 The first is :code:`fullConfig`, the configuration passed to the :code:`oops::HofX::execute()` method.
 The second argument is a string that serves to extract a component of that Configuration, in particular, everything contained under the **geometry** section of the :ref:`YAML file <yaml-file>`.
 This component is placed in the :code:`LocalConfiguration` object :code:`geometryConfig`.